OMerkel/Oware/README.md

 different name, too.
 Still the origin seem to be quite clear for specific types at least.

-The basic ruleset on each player's turn is quite equal as a common aspect of these _Mancala_ games.
+As a common aspect of these _Mancala_ games the basic rules set on each player's turn is quite equal.
 A turn usually is performed by picking up the whole amount of _tokens_ available on a chosen _container_ on board first.
 Then this picked up set of mostly one single sort of game _tokens_ is _distributed_ following a